bedita/docs/source/glossary.rst

         to access protected resources.
         This token is sent in ``Authorization`` HTTP header using a ``Bearer`` scheme on each request like this: ``Authorization: Bearer <token>``

+    json api
+    JSON API
+        `JSON API <http://jsonapi.org/>`_ is a specification for how a client should request that resources be fetched or modified, and how a server should respond to those requests.
+JSON API is designed to minimize both the number of requests and the amount of data transmitted between clients and servers.
+This efficiency is achieved without compromising readability, flexibility, or discoverability [cit. from the specification]

     jwt
     JWT